 - This can have some strange interactions with casters & channelers, if one has True Sight and one does not.
 There are examples on the Category:Channeler page.

 - If an attack causes a push/throw/etc, it may still target a Fortified model.
-All damage and effects will still trigger as normal except the movement.
+All damage and effects will still occur as normal, except the movement.

 - Place effects (such as Telekinesis) can still move Fortified models.